 - Self-reflection (quiet reflection on what we have been given and our impact on the world around us)

 These four skills can be cultivated in the same way we can learn to play the piano or play tennis.
 And each one is also related to spiritual values such as gratitude, faith, compassionate action and empathy.

 Once we realize that we have been searching for strength in all the wrong places, we can begin the transition of cultivating genuine strength by looking in the right places.
 The cultivation of this strength is not just related to our own personal welfare.
 It allows us to have a presence in the world that impacts on our friends, families and communities as well.

-Gregg Krech has been teaching Japanese Psychology for more than 25 years and is the author of several books including The Art of Taking Action.
-He will be teaching the online course, A Natural Approach to Mental Wellness, starting September 14, 2017.
-For more information, click HERE.
+Gregg Krech has been teaching Japanese Psychology for more than 30 years and is the author of five books about Japanese Psychology, including The Art of Taking Action.